 On our last day in Geilo it was time for me to do some alpine skiing.
 And I couldn’t have chosen a better day.
 After the snow of the previous day, the skies were a deep blue and the valley looked gorgeous in its new clothes, sparkling in the sunshine.
 I hired my gear, jumped…

 A hangover brought on by mixing vodka, red wine and lager was no way to start a day of cycling.
+What was I thinking?
 I could barely eat breakfast let alone think about exercise, but we’d already hired the bikes and there wasn’t much else to do in Geilo.
-We trudged out to the main ski area on the…
+We trudged out to the main…

 Norway: Cross-country skiing in Geilo

-We’d been in Norway for several days so it was about time we had a go at their favourite winter sport.
-Geilo is criss-crossed with cross-country skiing tracks and it’s the only form of skiing that Graham will entertain.
-With the weather forecast looking up, even promising sunshine, we hired our gear and went out…
+When in Norway, do what the locals do – cross-country skiing.
+Geilo is criss-crossed with tracks and it’s the only form of skiing that Graham will entertain.
+With the weather forecast looking up, even promising sunshine, we hired our gear and went out towards the frozen lakes that split the village in two and offer…

 A walk on Bergen’s mountains